githubnext/githubnext/HeyGitHub/README.md

 <a href="#top">Back to top</a>
 # Tips and Tricks

-While we would like to chase the dream of having a very natural and conversational experience with the `Hey, GitHub!` extension, we are still in the early stages of development.
+We are chasing the dream of having a very natural and conversational experience with the `Hey, GitHub!` extension, but are still in the early stages of development.
 Therefore, we would like to highlight some tips and tricks to help you get the most out of the extension.

 - If the larger functionality is not generating the desired results, consider breaking down the problem into smaller pieces.
 For example, if we want to generate a rock-paper-scissors game, we can start by generating a series of functions that can be used to play the game.
 Then, we can use the generated functions to build the game.
     - a function to randomly select between rock, paper, and scissors